eeveesharp/MeetupAPI/README.md

 To start the program, open Meetup.sln and click F5
 ## Authorization

-1. You need to register using the method Register.Fill in all the required fields
+1. You need to register using the method Register.
+Fill in all the required fields
 2. Log in using the method Login.

 ## Project architecture (n-layer)